ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

    * Checks if the packet is a duplicate request by validating the RID that is available in the Registration Table and the packet is not in RESEND status.
 If the Packet Request is a Duplicate Request, then send an error response to Registration Client.

 ### 3.1.2 Virus Scan
+The system performs the virus scan in two different stages.
+Two Stages are listed below:
+1. Performs virus scan on the packet when the packet is received from Registration Client and move it to DMZ file system.
+   * Refer to [**virus scan**](#311-sanity-check) of Sanity Check.
+2. Performs virus scan when the packet is picked from the DMZ file system to store the packet in packet store.
+Refer to the below process:
+   * Fetches the packet from DMZ file system.
+   * Sends the byte array of the encrypted packet to the virus scanner.
+   * If the virus scanner finds a virus, then the system rejects the request.
+   * Sends the byte array of the encrypted packet received to decrypt the packet.
+   * If Decryption fails, then the system rejects the packet.
+   * Sends the byte array of the decrypted Packet received to the virus scanner.
+   * If the virus scanner finds a virus, then the system rejects the packet.
+   * If the virus scanner do not finds a virus, then the system updates the transaction and status.

 ### 3.1.3 Source Authentication
 ### 3.1.4 Machine-User-Center Mapping Check
 ### 3.1.5 GPS Capture Check